PROJECTS

 The Ross Ray QC Scholarships commemorate the late Ross Ray QC, member of the Victorian Bar and the inaugural Chair of SPLA, and his dedication to advancing South Pacific lawyers and legal associations.

-Each year, the Law Council of Australia partners with the Australian Bar Association to enable a maximum of two South Pacific lawyers to attend the prestigious Essential Trial and Advocacy Course, which is held alternately in Perth and Adelaide.
+Each year, the Law Council of Australia partners with the Australian Bar Association to support up to two South Pacific lawyers to attend the prestigious Essential Trial and Advocacy Course, which is held alternately in Perth and Adelaide.

 These scholarships are an invaluable opportunity to assist early career lawyers to develop a range of advocacy skills through individualised coaching.